cardano-foundation/developer-portal/docs/operate-a-stake-pool/guild-ops-suite.md

 curl -sS -o prereqs.sh https://raw.githubusercontent.com/cardano-community/guild-operators/master/scripts/cnode-helper-scripts/prereqs.sh
 chmod 755 prereqs.sh
 ./prereqs.sh
-. ~/.bashrc
+. "$HOME"/.bashrc
 ```

 ### Build of Node/DBSync components

-We assume you'd have already seen te guide [here](../../docs/get-started/installing-cardano-node.md).
+We assume you'd have already seen the guide [here](../../docs/get-started/installing-cardano-node.md).
 There are similar build scripts/instructions available for building different cardano-node, cardano-db-sync, offline-metadata-tools and setting up postgres+postgREST with dbsync) on guild documentations.
 You can navigate instructions for each of them [here](https://cardano-community.github.io/guild-operators/build/).
 The instructions will also deploy these as a systemd service, which is recommended to avoid manually managing services.

 ### Customise configuration